 With sinks, you’ll want to follow the same steps as above.
 You’ll clean and disinfect it.
 Then remove the fixtures that are attached to the sink.
 It may take a bit of muscle to remove the sink before you can dispose of it properly.

 If your porcelain fixtures are in good shape, your best solution is to sell or donate them.
 Many reuse stores, such as Habitat for Humanity ReStores, will take construction supplies that are in good shape.
 Some locations will take sinks, bathtubs, and even toilets.
-Call before stopping by to verify they will accept your specific items.
+Call before stopping by to verify they will accept the items you have.
 If your porcelain fixtures aren’t chipped or stained, this is one of the best options to take.

-Note that the metal components you removed, like the faucet and water taps, may be reusable if in good shape.
+Note that the metal components you remove from the fixture — such as the faucet and water taps — might also be reusable if in good shape.
 If they’re not, you can likely recycle them as scrap metal.
 Use the Earth911 Recycling Search to find scrap metal recycling in your area.
-You may want to combine your load with a friend’s — if you don’t have a lot of scrap metal around the house — to make the trip worth your while.
+You may want to combine your load with a friend’s — if you don’t have a lot of scrap metal to recycle — to make the trip worth your while.

 Recycling Porcelain Tiles

-Like toilets and sinks, recycling porcelain tiles can prove challenging for the exact same reasons.
-However, there are ways to reuse and repurpose the porcelain tile.
+Recycling porcelain tiles can prove challenging for the exact same reasons it’s hard to recycle toilets, sinks, and tubs.
+Fortunately, there are ways to reuse and repurpose porcelain tile.

 Traditionally, when you remove tile, you break it up into little pieces and then remove the pieces.
-But if you remove the tiles whole, you can sell the tiles or give them away to Habitat for Humanity so someone else can reuse them.
+But if you are able to remove the tiles whole without breaking them, you can sell them or give them away to Habitat for Humanity so someone else can reuse them.

 Removing tiles without breaking them can be a time-consuming project.
 You may want to watch a few tutorials on how to best remove porcelain tiles without breaking them before you undertake the process on your own.

-If you do have to break up the tiles when removing them, consider using the broken tile in some kind of DIY decor project around the house.
+If you do have to break up the tiles when removing them, consider using the broken tile in a DIY decor project for your home.
 For inspiration, check out these projects for using broken tiles from Architecture Art Design.
-And WikiHow has step-by-step instructions for making a mosaic from broken tiles.
+Also, WikiHow has step-by-step instructions for making a mosaic from broken tiles.

-While recycling porcelain can be incredibly challenging, if you search around in your community you may be lucky enough to find someone who is recycling them — or someone who can reuse them.
+While recycling porcelain fixtures and tiles can be incredibly challenging, if you search around in your community you may be lucky enough to find someone who is recycling them — or someone who can reuse them.